cdundon123/linkedin-docs/docs/apply/apply-for-jobs.md

 published: true
 ---

-# Apply for jobs
+# Apply for a job

 ## Overview

 Every LinkedIn job listing offers one of two ways to apply: external applications and Easy Apply.

-External applications typically direct you to a company's talent acquisition site or a SaaS platform such as Workday.
+**External applications** typically direct you to a company's talent acquisition site or a SaaS platform such as Workday.

-Easy Apply is LinkedIn's internal application submission system, allowing you to apply for a job with your LinkedIn profile (and without leaving the LinkedIn site) rather than creating an external candidate account.
+**Easy Apply** is LinkedIn's internal application submission system, allowing you to apply for a job with your LinkedIn profile (and without leaving the LinkedIn site) rather than creating an external candidate account.

 ## Apply using external applications